quinnwong31/AlgorithmicTrading/README.md

 ![Jupyter](/images/jupyter.jpg)

 ## Tuning the Baseline Algorithm
+In this section, we tune the model’s input features to find the parameters that result in the best trading outcomes.
+We will adjust the size of the training dataset as well as adjusting the SMA input features.

 **Step 1: Tune the training algorithm by adjusting the size of the training dataset.**
-To do so, slice your data into different periods.
-Rerun the notebook with the updated parameters, and record the results in your README.md file.
+In this section, we adjust the size of the training dataset from 3 months, 6 months, 9 months and 12 months.

-Baseline - 3 months
+**Baseline - 3 months**
 ![3 Months](/images/baseline.png)

-6 months
+**6 months**
 ![6 Months](/images/table_tune_6mos.png)

-9 months
+**9 months**
 ![9 Months](/images/table_tune_9mos.png)

-12 months
+**12 months**
 ![12 Months](/images/table_tune_12mos.png)

-Answer the following question: What impact resulted from increasing or decreasing the training window?
+**Answer the following question: What impact resulted from increasing or decreasing the training window?**
 When increasing the training window, the strategy results matched the actual results a little closer.

 **Step 2: Tune the trading algorithm by adjusting the SMA input features.**
+In this section, we adjust the SMA input features between 30, 60 and 90 days for the short SMA.

-Baseline - 3 months
+**Baseline - 3 months**
 ![3 Months](/images/baseline.png)

-12 months w/ 30 day short
+**12 months w/ 30 day short**
 ![12 months w/ 30 day short](/images/table_tune_12mos_30days_short.png)

-12 months w/ 60 day short
+**12 months w/ 60 day short**
 ![12 months w/ 60 day short](/images/table_tune_12mos_60days_short.png)

-12 months w/ 90 day short
+**12 months w/ 90 day short**
 ![12 months w/ 90 day short](/images/table_tune_12mos_90days_short.png)

-Answer the following question: What impact resulted from increasing or decreasing either or both of the SMA windows?
+**Answer the following question: What impact resulted from increasing or decreasing either or both of the SMA windows?**
 It appears that increasing or decreasing the short SMA does not have any effect.
 However, increase the long SMA does have some effect on actual vs strategy returns.

 **Step 3: Choose the set of parameters that best improved the trading algorithm returns.**
 Save a PNG image of the cumulative product of the actual returns vs. the strategy returns, and document your conclusion in your README.md file.

+Based on our experimentation, the followiing inputs appeared tp produce the best results:

-12 months
+- **Dataset Training Size**: 12 months
-60 days short SMA
+- **Short SMA**: 60 days
-200 days long SMA
+- **Long SMA**: 200 days

 ![12 months w/ 90 day short](/images/tune_12mos_60days_short_200days_long.png)